An IT Leader's Guide to Implementing Digital Experience Monitoring

 There are dozens of DEM tools on the market today.
 How do you know what's right for your organization?

-Odds are you won't find one tool to measure everything you need.
+Odds are you won't find a single tool that measures everything you need.
 Instead, IT leaders typically select a set of tools that can work together to provide a holistic view of the DEX.
-We advise our clients to "crawl, walk, run" when it comes to adding DEM tools.
+We advise our clients to "crawl, walk, run" when adding DEM tools.
 Start small by adding a tool that addresses your biggest problem area or gap in measuring the DEX and expand from there.

 You'll also want to evaluate whether your existing DEM tools are worth keeping.
 If they can't measure the key metrics you identified in Step 1, it may be time to retire them.
-Avoid tool sprawl as it will only add unnecessary complexity and costs.
+Avoid tool sprawl, as it only adds unnecessary complexity and costs.

 4. Develop processes for monitoring, analyzing and optimizing the DEX

-DEM solutions provide IT teams with real-time data insights — insights they've never had before.
-While this information will undoubtedly make it easier for IT to improve the DEX, IT leaders should consider how these insights will impact workflows.
+DEM solutions provide IT teams with real-time data insights they've likely never had before.
+While this information makes it much easier for IT to improve the DEX, leaders should consider how these insights will impact workflows.

 Work with your team to determine protocols for reviewing insights and deploying improvements.
 Consider answering the following questions:

-Setting clear expectations and guidelines will ensure DEM is embraced by the IT department and delivers the greatest ROI.
+Setting clear expectations and guidelines helps DEM take root across the IT department and deliver the greatest ROI.

 5. Communicate changes and improvements

 Building trust with employees and business stakeholders is key to long-term success.
 The use of monitoring tools can cause stress, uneasiness and general discomfort for employees if they think their manager is watching their every digital move.
-A great way to avoid these negative side effects is by explaining why monitoring is being used, communicating improvements, and being transparent about the insights revealed through DEM.
-This shows the rest of the organization that IT's intention is to proactively reduce friction and improve experiences — not police employees.
+One effective way to address these concerns is by explaining why monitoring is being used, communicating improvements and being transparent about the insights revealed through DEM.
+This shows the rest of the organization that IT's intention is to proactively reduce friction and improve experiences, not police employees.

 Consider creating and sharing custom dashboards tailored to specific stakeholders or employee groups that show information related to their experiences.
 For example, you might create a dashboard that focuses on frontline workers' digital experiences to share with operations leaders.